If you love kombucha, this DIY Homemade Kombucha recipe is for you! Brewing your own kombucha is pretty easy and saves you a ton of money.

 - Add sugar and stir to dissolve.
 If the sugar is taking too long to dissolve, turn on the heat again and heat 1-2 minutes to dissolve the sugar.

 - Add sweetened tea to a clean gallon sized jar.
 Fill with room temperature filtered water.
 Using a kitchen thermometer, make sure the tea is 75°-85°.
 (By adding room temperature water to the hot tea mixture it will be around 85°-87°, but it will cool down to room temperature.)

-- Add the starter tea culture and starter tea to the sweetened tea.
+- Add the starter tea culture and starter tea (1-2 cups) to the sweetened tea.
 Secure a tea towel or coffee filter over the jar with a sturdy rubber band.

 - Place the jar in a warm area that is between 75°-85°.
 Cold temperatures cause mold, so a warm area is necessary for the success of your kombucha!

 - The kombucha will be ready between 7-21 days.
 Taste it at day 7.
 If it's too sweet, ferment it longer.
 I like to brew mine for 14-21 days depending on the season.
 Save 1-2 cups for the next batch and start another batch!